DISCOVER THE SKILL BUFFERS TO SOLVE THE DILEMMA BETWEEN COMPETENCE AND COMPETITIVITY

 Too many businesses experience symptoms of flow disruption due to missing skills at critical times.
 Depending on how often and how long it takes to find an alternative, skills scarcities are like bottlenecks, obstructing a company’s profitability, growth, and capability to innovate.

-In order to anticipate future flow blockages due to missing skills, decisions to finance hiring or training for specific skills are taken at the strategic level, with feedback loops at the tactical level to secure implementation.
+In order to anticipate future flow bottlenecks due to missing skills, decisions to finance hiring or training for specific skills are taken at the strategic level, with feedback loops at the tactical level to secure implementation.
 A visual approach to priorities can be used in a similar fashion as stock, time and capacity buffers.
 Assessment of the company's buffer enables monitoring of the progress in change management.

 Used in combination with the DDOM, the DDSM allows visualization of where, in its own complex system of departments and workshops, a company must invest to protect its flow (figure 1).